 Tonight was rough.
 One kid kept pulling the blinds even though he knew he shouldn’t.
 Another wouldn’t clean up his toys, even though I’ve asked him nicely to do so.
 All three were taking turns acting grouchy, crying, or whining.

 Getting kids to listen involves parents as much as them.
 When I’m testy, they antagonize.
 When I’m removed, so are they.
 And when I’m calm and matter-of-fact, they’re quick to listen.

-Here are the best ways I’ve found to get kids to listen:
+Here are the best ways I’ve found on teaching children to listen:

 Maybe you’ve pleaded with your kids, whether it’s to take a bath, to behave or to finish some chore.
 More than likely, your child shrugged it off and tuned you out.